AstraZeneca/MVDA_exploration_tools/README.md

 - "YO-PLS_with_pandas_output.ipynb" Another PLS part put separately to yield a shorter example.

 - "MVDA_exploration_tools.py" A python module containing classes based on scikit-learn that provides traditional chemometrics naming conventions for scores and loading vectors from PCA and PLS modelling.
-A class named Fig based on matplotlib is also present to plot of modelling results.
+A class named Fig based on matplotlib is also present to plot modelling results.

 - "data/original_spectra.xlsx" contains spectra in the ultra-violett range 250-450 nm with 2 spectral components varied in an experimental design together with concentration values for the training data for optimal modelling with few observations.

-- "data/decimated_spectra.xlsx" is the same spectra heavily decimated on the spectral axis in order to facilitate viewing as tables in the above jupyter notebook
+- "data/decimated_spectra.xlsx" is the same spectra heavily decimated on the spectral axis in order to facilitate viewing as tables in the above jupyter notebooks.

 ### Dependencies